 Because Paris Las Vegas and Bally’s are owned by the same company (Caesars Entertainment), and are physically joined together, the two resorts both use the same parking garage.
 The Bally’s Las Vegas parking garage is the same as its sister, Paris next door.
 Valet parking areas are different for each hotel however.
 (More on that below).

-In a very recent development, guests staying at, or just visiting the Paris Hotel & Casino will now have to pay for parking.
+Beginning in April 2017, guests staying at, or just visiting the Paris Hotel & Casino have to pay for parking.
+Rates are as follows:

 4 to 24 Hours: $18